 Low Engine Compression

-Another possible problem that can cause misfire fault codes on only one side is low compression.
+Low compression is another possible problem that can cause misfire fault codes on only one side.
 A blown head gasket can cause low compression.
 To determine if you have low compression, remove the spark plugs.
 Connect a compression gauge to the spark plug holes and crank the engine several times.

 Healthy engines should compress over 120 psi per cylinder, with no more than 10 percent variation between the highest and lowest readings.
 Since the gasoline engine has a spark plug, only moderate compression is enough, requiring about 140-160 pounds per square inch (PSI).
-Depending on their size and application, some engines may require higher compression, such as 220 PSI.
+Depending on their size and application, some engines, such as 220 PSI, may require higher compression.

 A damaged wire harness from the ECU to the ignition coils can also be the culprit.
-Use a digital multimeter to test that you have power going to the ignition coil and a good ground connection.
+Use a digital multimeter to test your power going to the ignition coil and a good ground connection.